 So, in the mid-1950's he set out to support this idea with what we refer to as Asch's line judgment task study.
 He recruited male participants to an experiment called the visual discrimination task study.
-There were 7-9 men seated at a table, where one is the participant and the rest are confederates (they are working with the experimenter or aware of what is being tested).
+There were 7-9 men seated at a table, where one is the participant and tested).
 Everyone was asked to publicly announce which one of the three lines matched a standard length line.
 (See image) For the first two trials, all confederates answered correctly.
 The other trials all the confederates agreed on an incorrect answer.
 The participants were seated so that they heard all but one confederates response before giving their own.
 Results did not support Asch's predictions and instead found that 76% of the participants adopted the clearly incorrect judgment of the majority, at least once.
 While 33% of the participants went along with the clearly wrong answer during 8-12 of the 12 possible trials (Cialdini & Trost, 1998).